Konstantinos Ignatiadis

 Irene Papas

-Konstantinos Ignatiadis is one of the most talented and profound portraitists of the last half century – while at the same time he has remained almost virtually unknown to the wider public.
-Working as official photographer for the collection and exhibitions at Centre Georges Pompidou in Paris, Ignatiadis met and worked with some of the greatest artists of the twentieth century, befriended them, and photographed them for his private practice, producing photographic meditations of such unspeakable beauty, clarity, and sincerity that they go far beyond what is traditionally thought of as ‘portrait photography’.
+Konstantinos Ignatiadis is one of the most gifted and quietly profound portraitists of the past fifty years—yet he remains almost entirely unknown to the wider public.
+As the official photographer for the Centre Georges Pompidou in Paris, Ignatiadis encountered many of the twentieth century’s most influential artists.
+He befriended them, photographed them, and, in his private practice, created images of such startling beauty, clarity, and depth that they transcend the traditional category of portraiture.

-In Éphéméride, his first work to be widely available, Ignatiadis has selected seven of his favourite photographs (portraits of Jean Bertholle, Jean-Charles Blais, Francesco Clemente, Loïc Le Groumellec, Aurélie Nemours, Julian Schnabel, and Richard Serra), plus an extra portrait of Irene Papas, to be the subjects of signed and numbered hand-produced heliogravures, encased in a bespoke fabric-lined clamshell box that resembles a camera.
-The edition is limited to 250 copies worldwide.
+Éphéméride is the first of his works to be made widely available.
+In this limited edition, Ignatiadis has chosen seven of his most cherished portraits—of Jean Bertholle, Jean-Charles Blais, Francesco Clemente, Loïc Le Groumellec, Aurélie Nemours, Julian Schnabel, and Richard Serra—along with a special additional portrait of Irene Papas.
+Each image is presented as a signed and numbered heliogravure, hand-printed and housed in a bespoke, fabric-lined clamshell box designed to resemble a camera.
+The edition is strictly limited to 250 copies worldwide.

 The photographer Konstantinos Ignatiadis was born in 1958 in Ioannina, Greece.
 After brief studies in Physics and Mathematics, he left for Paris where he remained until the turn of the last century.
 During his twenty-year-long stay, he met, mingled, lived, and socialized with an impressive array of intellectuals and artists, while at the same time working as a photographer for the Centre Georges Pompidou M.N.A.M. in charge of photographing its impressive collection and contemporary exhibitions.
 He has shot for major publications, among which Jean Dubuffet’s prints, as well as Daniel Cordier’s, Henri Creuzevault’s, and Yvon Lambert’s private art and book collections.